Amiga Games Reviews (Index to Amiga game reviews).

 Posted for quick reference purposes, this is a chronological list of Amiga shoot 'em ups that have so far been covered in my History of Shoot 'em ups.

-This list thus far contains 88 original infographics that can be mouse-wheeled through in order to get an idea of the Amiga shoot 'em up catalogue with no non-Amiga admixture.
+This list thus far contains 103 original infographics that can be mouse-wheeled through in order to get an idea of the Amiga shoot 'em up catalogue, with some admixture of Atari ST shooters.
 You can also right-click the images and open them in a new tab at full resolution (2k-5k px).

 If a shooter entry has "Amiga original" appended, that means the shooter was originally coded for the Amiga; that is, it is not a coinop or other-micro port, but rather a Amiga-native game.

 I also append "Amiga exclusive" to the relevant entries.
 Amiga-exclusive shooters are those that were only released for the Amiga.
 I do not care if some Amiga shooters were ported to "current gen platforms" decades later; that is utterly irrelevant to my authentic commentary.
-If you're playing 2020s ports of 1990s Amiga shooters on your cellphone, I don't care, they don't count, the shooters are still Amiga-exclusives.
+If you're playing 2020s ports of 1990s Amiga shooters on your cellphone, I don't care, remakes don't count, they mean nothing, the shooters are still Amiga-exclusives.

 I also append "Best on Amiga" to the relevant entries.